davidbonting/ep-tech-challenge/README.md

 7. Work through the tasks in a new branch named `challenge/{your-name}`.
 Commit as often as you like.
 8. Once you have completed the tasks, create a **new Pull Request** and send us the link to it from your fork.

+**Important**: Please DO NOT submit a Pull Request to the original repo, fork this one and submit a PR on your own repo :)

 ## The tasks

 Complete as many as you can.
 If you got some time left, there's BONUS tasks, but they're not required ;)